teamGoldenrod/TeaTokens/README.md

 ## Description

 An e-commerce website with an extensive tea product catalog, shopping cart, and checkout.
-My team and I built this full-stack single-page application using Node.js, React, React-Redux, Express, Sequelize, PostgreSQL, and Chakra-UI.
+Fullstack, single-page application built using Node.js, React, React-Redux, Express, Sequelize, PostgreSQL, and Chakra-UI.

 ## Features